Back in his comfort zone, Joe Biden hits Amtrak and the campaign trail

 Later, in Alliance, he referred to the debate in an unusual way.
 “Tables like the one that we saw last night were ones that were set by Trump,” Biden said.
 It was not clear what he meant.

-But the big surprise was the crowds.
 Collectively, Biden saw bigger crowds Wednesday than he has since in-person campaigning was paused.
 In Alliance, several hundred gathered as he spoke.
 In Greensburg, Pa., hundreds chanted, “Let’s Go Joe!
 Let’s Go Joe” and cheered when he walked off the train and waved to them.
 A few dozen Trump supporters showed up too, and surged forward as he waved to his supporters.

 Harriet Ellenberger, 77, was among a handful of people who greeted Biden as he stepped off his train in Greensburg.
 “After last night’s episode on TV, I was so depressed that I thought I should really come out and show him support,” Ellenberger said.